az-digitalag/group-website/content/post/2020-05-08-ardn-hackathon.md

 Having more data in a common format will make it easier for the modeling community to make use of the data that is so difficult to collect in the field.
 It will also enable synthesis across studies, including cross-site and cross-species analyses.
-To facilitate data harmonization, the UF team is building a tool that steps the user through how to convert tabular data to the ACE format; this tool is called VMapper [Cheryl: can we link to the Vmapper?].
+To facilitate data harmonization, the UF team is building a tool that steps the user through how to convert tabular data to the ACE format; this tool is called [VMapper](https://dssat2d-plot.herokuapp.com/demo/vmapper).

 Overall, the ARDN hackathon was a success.
 All of the teams involved made substantial progress converting their data and learning about Ag Data Commons submissions.